 Hallmark’s Love on the Slopes, which first premiered in 2018, takes place at Ridgeline Resort in Colorado.
 In the movie, copy editor Alex has to write a story about trying a series of extreme sports.
 But is Ridgeline Resort real?
 Can you really go there and try a bunch of extreme sports?
 Unfortunately, Love on the Slopes was not actually filmed in Colorado.
 But you can still visit where the movie was filmed and try out a lot of different extreme sports if you want to relive the movie.

 ‘Love on the Slopes’ Was Filmed in Canada, Not Colorado

 Love on the Slopes was not filmed at Ridgeline Resort in Colorado.
-Ridgeline Resort is a fictional setting for the movie.
+In fact, Ridgeline Resort is just a fictional setting for the movie.
 The movie was actually filmed on Whistler Mountain in British Columbia, Canada.
 You can visit Whistler Mountain yourself if you want to experience some of the same sports that Alex and Cole did in the movie.

 Here’s a video about mountain biking in Whistler, during some not-so-snowy months:

 And here are some photos from the Whistler Mountain Ski Club:

 This would be a beautiful place to visit, wouldn’t it?
 Take a look at these Whistler Bungee photos too, which might bring back memories from the movie: